xuehaox/s-expression-calculator/README.md

 The `lexer` will take expression string as input, and output a list of tokens (Left Parenthesis, Right Parenthesis, Integer, Identifier, etc.).
 The `parser` will take tokens as input, and output the abstract syntax tree of the expression.
-The `evaluator` execute the AST recursively.
+The `evaluator` executes the AST recursively.

 ## Extensibility